 Where do I get giant pumpkins seedlings from?

 You can either grow them yourself from seeds, or you can get these from garden centres.

 Is there anything I can do to help the seed?

 Pumpkin seeds are very hard, some people file the edges of the seed to help it grow faster, also soaking them in water overnight is said to soften them up.
 Check out the Seed Starting page for more information.

 How come some of my seeds haven’t germinated?

-Pumpkin seeds can rot very easily, so it is best to make sure you don’t over water them in the early stages.
-Because of this, it is best to plant more then one seed to have a backup.
+Pumpkin seeds can rot very easily, so it is best to make sure you don’t over-water them in the early stages.
+Because of this, it is best to plant more than one seed to have a backup.
 You can easily get rid of the weaker looking plants once they are growing.

 You can use your seeds from this year for next year.
 Read about saving them on this page.